 How does chlorine work to clean swimming pools?

-Trihalomethanes and chloramines are the byproducts of the free acting chlorine binding with the dirt in the pool – or in other words the bacteria, and any other things that might be brought in on human bodies like sweat, urine, dead skin cells, and body products like lotions.
+Trihalomethanes and chloramines are the byproducts of the free-acting chlorine binding with the dirt in the pool – or in other words the bacteria, and any other things that might be brought in on human bodies like sweat, urine, dead skin cells, and body products like lotions.
 These trihalomethanes float above the pool water in gaseous form and can cause irritated eyes and nasal passages.
-These are also the main cause of that “chlorine smell” we all recognise from an indoor pool.
+These are also the main cause of that “chlorine smell” we all recognize from an indoor pool.
 While you can’t avoid it completely, if the smell of chlorine in a pool is overwhelming you should try to steer clear.
 Big municipal pools, public pools, and other trusted locations will usually balance the water.
-So, this is something to watch out for when you’re visiting lesser known establishments or less frequented facilities.
+So, this is something to watch out for when you’re visiting lesser-known establishments or less frequented facilities.

 Why is my skin itchy after I get out of the pool?

-So this brings us back to our original question – Is chlorine safe for babies?
+Is chlorine safe for babies?

 In short, this answer is yes!
 However, you should always remember to make sure your baby is old enough to go swimming.
 Keep in mind how busy the pool is, the temperature of the water and whether the pool is indoors or outdoors.
 Chlorine will not hurt your baby as long as the water is balanced.
 Always take a soapy shower after getting out to avoid skin redness and your baby will always be excited to go swimming!